adnissen/atci/README.md

 127:	 Hello?
 Guys?
 Is anybody home?
 Dracula, Dracula, come out wherever you are.
 It's me, Special Agent Codebreaker, Jonathan Kingdon
 ```

-To search with a path filter, for example if you only want to return files with `Decker` in the path:
+To search with a path filter, for example if you only want to return files with `Episode 01` in the path:
 ```
 atci search kington -f "Episode 01" --pretty